Can images help recognize entities? A study of the role of images for Multimodal NER: Methodology

-\paragraph{Concatenation Module (CM)} We implement a concatenation module to merge multimodal information to learn a unified representation for words, characters, and images.
+\paragraph{Concatenation Module (CM)} We implement a concatenation module to merge multimodal information and learn a unified representation for words, characters, and images.
 At each decoding time step $t$, we first project word feature vectors $x_{t}^{(w)}$, character feature vectors $x_{t}^{(c)}$ and image feature vectors $x_{t}^{(v)}$ so that they can have the same dimension.
 Then, we concatenate these three vectors as the multimodal representation.

 \paragraph{Visual Attention Module (VAM) } Following \citet{lu2018visual}, we implement a visual attention module that consists of an attention module for modality alignment and a gated fusion module for multimodal information fusion.
 In the attention module, we use LSTM to encode all words into a text query vector.
 Then we project the text query vector and the visual feature vectors into the same dimension and align textual elements and visual elements based on an attention mechanism.
-To fuse textual information and visual information, a gated fusion module is applied to determine how much textual information and visual information should attention in prediction.
+To fuse textual information and visual information, a gated fusion module is applied to determine how much textual and visual information should attend in prediction.

 \paragraph{Co-Attention Module (CAM) } We implement the co-attention module following \citet{zhang2018adaptive}.
-This module contains four components: 1) word-guided visual attention, 2) image-guided textual attention, 3) gated multimodal fusion, and 4) filtration gate. word-guided visual attention module takes the whole image features and a word $h_t$ as input and generate textual attention based on visual information.
+This module contains four components: 1) word-guided visual attention, 2) image-guided textual attention, 3) gated multimodal fusion, and 4) filtration gate.
+Word-guided visual attention module takes the whole image features and a word $h_t$ as input and generates textual attention based on visual information.
 Since typically a word only corresponds to a small region in the image, this step is to decide which image regions should attend in prediction.
 Then image-guided textual attention module determines which words in the text are most relevant to word $h_t$.
-Gated multimodal fusion module and filtration gate are used to control the combination of information from different modalities and filter out the noise introduces by images.
+The Gated multimodal fusion module and filtration gate are used to control the combination of information from different modalities and filter out the image noise.